 In this intermediate-to-advanced level course, students will design and execute an original work in wood using more challenging joinery techniques.
 Students are required to apply personal interests and aesthetic while establishing their own parameters and benchmarks for their project since it is unique to their design.
 Their project will require self-teaching with the guidance of the teacher since each student will be creating a project different from their peers.

-Prerequisite: Studio Art and Furniture Design (or similar prior experience and permission of instructor)
+Prerequisite: Studio Art and Woodworking (or similar prior experience and permission of instructor)

 Painting • Spring